An overview of our Self-Paced software courses

 USB drives and portable hard drives are convenient ways to store working files.
 CD and DVD disks are a secure archive solution.
-You have 500 megabytes of storage in your Network Account.
+You have 8 gigabytes of storage in your Network Account.
 (On your Desktop it is the icon with your name and a dollar sign.)
 Your Network Account is safe and available from any machine connected to the campus network.

 You can use these courses to become familiar with professional graphic design software tools.
 They are a great way to experience the many features of the programs, to use really nice computers, and get an idea what can be done with these powerful programs.
 As you work through these lessons, you will be guided through complex and realistic projects.
 Beginners will gain a working knowldge; experienced software users discover overlooked features and rediscover useful concepts.